appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 ![enter image description here][1]

 Thou there is lots of themes at [Hugo][2], you probably want to customize the theme before you use it so that you have a blog with  a theme that is matching your business web site or service.
 I am using Bootswatch Paper theme for [Appernetic service][3].
 Fortunately I found [hugo-bootstrap][4] and cloned it.

 Then to customize it further I pressed the **Sync** button which does a pull and then a push to your Appernetic project repository at GitHub with the name appernetic-hugo-project .
-When you start out you will not have this repo so it is automatically created for you.
-All strange git commands i hidden away so you do not have to think about it.
+When you start out you will not have this repo so it is automatically created for you and all strange git commands i hidden away so you do not have to think about it.

 ![enter image description here][5]